 Jesup is a somewhat small city located in the state of Georgia.
-With a population of 9,633 people and four constituent neighborhoods, Jesup is the 86th largest community in Georgia.
+With a population of 9,809 people and five constituent neighborhoods, Jesup is the 104th largest community in Georgia.

-Unlike some cities, Jesup isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jesup are a mix of both white- and blue-collar jobs.
-Overall, Jesup is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jesup who work in office and administrative support (13.04%), sales jobs (12.71%), and teaching (9.62%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jesup is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jesup is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Jesup who work in office and administrative support (10.53%), teaching (9.77%), and food service (8.89%).

-The percentage of people in Jesup with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.30% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Jesup with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.77% of adults in Jesup have a bachelor's degree or advanced degree.

-The per capita income in Jesup in 2010 was $15,678, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $62,712 for a family of four.
-Jesup also has one of the higher rates of people living in poverty in the nation, with 33.41% of its population below the federal poverty line.
+The per capita income in Jesup in 2018 was $22,286, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,144 for a family of four.
+However, Jesup contains both very wealthy and poor people as well.

 Jesup is an extremely ethnically-diverse city.
 The people who call Jesup home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jesup residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jesup include Irish, German, Polish, and African.
+Important ancestries of people in Jesup include Irish, English, German, British, and Scots-Irish.

 The most common language spoken in Jesup is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Polish.